12 Things You Need to Know About Your Nest Thermostat

-A Nest Thermostat is an excellent tool for keeping your home comfortable, regardless of the season or weather.
-With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — lowering your monthly bills in the process.
+A Nest Thermostat is a great investment for keeping your home comfortable, regardless of the season or weather.
+With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — lowering your monthly bills in the process.

-That’s why more homeowners are considering adding devices like a Nest into their home.
-If you're interested in trying a Nest yourself, call your nearest expert for smart thermostat installation in Laurel.
+That’s why more people are looking to add devices like a Nest to their homes.
+If you want to put in a Nest for your own home, call your nearest expert for smart thermostat installation in Laurel.

-From auto scheduling to monitoring your home’s energy efficiency, Nest is designed to make controlling the climate of your home effortless.
+From automated scheduling to optimizing energy efficiency, Nest is designed to make home climate control effortless.

-• Reset: A reset erases some or all of your settings.
-People normally only use a reset as they're moving homes and bringing the thermostat with them, or if they're moving out and prefer to erase all personal info from the Nest before leaving it behind for the next resident.
+• Reset: Conversely, resetting eliminates most if not all of your preferred settings.
+For the most part, homeowners will perform a reset as they're moving homes and bringing the thermostat with them, or if they are moving out and want to erase all personal info from the Nest before leaving it behind for the next resident.

-To initiate a reset, first write down your temperature settings so they're still available if you forget or erase them.
+To reset, it doesn't hurt to write down current temperature settings so you have them if they get erased.
 Next, locate Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

-• Restart: Turns your Nest off before rebooting it with your settings.
+• Restart: Turns your Nest off and reboots it while saving your settings.
 Another method is to press the outside of the Nest and hold it down for a few seconds until it goes black, at which point you can remove your hand.

-• Schedule: This reset setting clears your entire temperature schedule—including for your hot water, if you've connected it to your Nest.
-With this option, you’ll have to input a new schedule or wait while your Nest learns your schedule.
+• Schedule: This type of reset clears all scheduling information—including for your hot water, if you've connected it to your Nest.
+If you choose this, you’ll need to create a new schedule or wait while your Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi